'We can't just stop breathing': A global scandal, made in Germany

 "You can feel it," she told CNN last year.
 "When you go outside, you notice it.
 You get breathing problems, your throat hurts, you start being short of breath easier."

-, with levels of particulate matter and nitrogen dioxide (NO2) -- both products of diesel vehicles -- often reaching dangerous levels.
+The air in Jallow's neighborhood is some of the most polluted in the country, with levels of particulate matter and nitrogen dioxide (NO2) -- both products of diesel vehicles -- often reaching dangerous levels.

 Last year, she and a neighbor lodged a criminal complaint against the city's mayor and district president, alleging bodily harm caused by air pollution.
 Jallow lost the case but hasn't stopped campaigning.

 On Tuesday, Germany's highest court will decide whether diesel cars can be partially banned in German cities, including Stuttgart and Düsseldorf.
 Two lower courts ruled in favor of the bans last year, but the two states in which the cities are located appealed those rulings.